digiltd/oh-rtd-test/TCP-Binding.md

     tcp=">[ON:192.168.0.1:3000:'MAP(my.device.map)')], >[OFF:192.168.0.1:3000:'MAP(my.device.map)']" // for a Switch Item where values are converted using the my.device.map tcp="<[192.168.0.2:3000:'REGEX((.*))']" // for a String Item that captures some state of a remote device that connects to openHAB

+##Working item and .sitemap

+Here should come working item and a working sitemap definition, and also some netcat commands to check and prove function (by the dev).
+(20150128)